NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

   conda deactivate

+Please do not forget to deactivate the conda environment at this point, as it may influence other software used downstream.

 This step takes a few minutes and ``phantompeakqualtools`` prints messages as it progresses through different stages of the analysis.
 When completed, have a look at the output file ``xcor_metrics_hela.txt``.
 The metrics file is tabulated and the fields are as below with the one in bold to be paid special attention to: